XEOC-AM

 XEOC-AM (branded as Radio Chapultepec) is a radio station owned by Grupo Radio Digital in Mexico City.
-It broadcasts a mixed talk and Tropical music format on 560 AM.
+It broadcasts a mixed talk and Regional Mexican format on 560 AM.

 History

 XEOC-AM signed on in 1958, owned by Federico Obregón Cruces and branded as Radio Chapultepec.
 For years it aired a format of jazz, blues, swing, R&B and other classic genre songs, similar to its competitor XENK-AM 620.

 In late 2007 Óscar Obregón encountered financial problems and sold the station to Grupo Radio Digital, which rebranded it as La Nueva Pop airing a pop format.
 In 2008, the format was changed again, to talk radio.

 On January 31, 2010, at 23:59 CST, Radio Chapultepec ceased broadcasting to start as La Mejor AM when Grupo Radio Digital and MVS entered into a joint alliance; the new station broadcast a Regional Mexican format previously heard on the latter's XHMVS-FM 102.5.
 However, the alliance between GRD and MVS ended on August 31, 2012, and the station returned as Radio Chapultepec.